YDK-Solutions/ydk/README.md

 First, generate the core and install it:

-For C++ or Python, the below step is required:
+For C++, Go or Python, the below step is required:
 ```
 $ ./generate.py --cpp --core
 $ cd gen-api/cpp/ydk/build && make && sudo make install